scalawithcats/scala-with-cats/src/pages/functors/cats.md

 ## Functors in Cats

 Let's look at the implementation of functors in Cats.
-We'll examine the apects we did for monoids: the *type class*, the *instances*, and the *syntax*.
+We'll examine the aspects we did for monoids: the *type class*, the *instances*, and the *syntax*.

 ### The *Functor* Type Class